senamcancode/FollowUp/README.md

 # FollowUp
-FollowUp is an AI-powered personal networking assistant that helps you manage connections, schedule follow-ups, and draft personalized messages.
-It uses vector memory for rich context and integrates LinkedIn data, featuring a React chat interface and FastAPI backend.
+FollowUp is your AI-powered networking sidekick — built in Python, backed by an MCP-hosted agent, and designed to help you stay effortlessly connected.
+It automates friendly follow-up reminders, crafts personalized messages, and pulls in rich context from LinkedIn and a PostgreSQL database.
+With a sleek React chat interface, FollowUp makes nurturing your network feel refreshingly human.

 ## 📋 To-Do